maurodelazeri/badger/docs/README.md

 WebSocket endpoint provides real-time market data streaming which works in Subscribe-Publish communication model.
 After establishing a WebSocket connection with us, you will need to send a message with the channels you want to subscribe.

 The fields `reserves` are calculated in real time every time that a new transaction is confirmed in the blockchain.
 To find a price-independent measure to understand pool size, growth, and transaction volume, we need to look at the trading formula at its heart in each of the protocols.
-For instnace Uniswap V2 depends on the "constant product" principle to govern trading — that is the product of the two liquidity pools should be the same after a trade as before (excluding fees).
+For instance Uniswap V2 uses the "constant product" principle to govern trading — that is the product of the two liquidity pools should be the same after a trade as before (excluding fees).
 The Uniswap V2 price is given by the ratio of the two liquidity pools.
 The constant product is therefore price-independent.
-While in Uniswap V2 the pools have weights equaly balanced, in Balancer it uses [`formula`](https://balancer.finance/whitepaper/#spot-price) where the spot price relies on `weights` associated to each token.
+While in Uniswap V2 the pools have weights equaly balanced, Balancer uses a [`formula`](https://balancer.finance/whitepaper/#spot-price) where the spot price relies on `weights` associated to each token.

 Please go to the section [protocols](#Protocols) for more details and formulas for each of the supported protocols.